 From theory to practice: Five mindful experiments

-Below are the exercises I practice myself when the itch for 100 percent resurfaces:
+Below are exercises worth trying when the itch for 100 percent resurfaces:

 -